New Tax On Sale of $2 Million+ Properties

 The Application for a Clearance Certificate (as will the Buyer’s payment protocol) will be on line and the ATO will set up that link on 27 June 2016 but for now click here to read the ATO fact sheet ato.gov.au/FRCGW

-The Buyer of Affected Property should withhold the withholding tax from the Seller at settlement and pay that to the ATO unless the Seller provides a Clearance Certificate.
+The Buyer of Affected Property should withhold the state tax credit from the Seller at settlement and pay that to the ATO unless the Seller provides a Clearance Certificate.
 If the withholding tax is not paid then the ATO may pursue the Buyer for the tax that should have been paid leaving the Buyer to recover that money from the Seller like the current GST regime.

 The Rhino Rule